yupswing/municipitaly2/README.md

 This gem provide various data about 🇮🇹 Italian subdivisions and municipalities.
 As well the entire updated list of provinces, regions and municipalities names, it provide useful codes (📯 postal code(s), 🌐 [ISTAT](https://www.istat.it/en/) codes, cadastrial code, population, ...).

+## ℹ️️ Informations

+This gem is a continuation of [Municipitaly by natydev](https://github.com/natydev/municipitaly).
+Database is updated up to May 2024 and there are improvements to search.
+Thanks to natydev for the brilliant project.

 ## 💾 Installation

 Add this line to your application's Gemfile: